vedro-universe/vedro-docs/docs/tutorial/api/chapter4-interfaces.md

 httpx.post(f"{API_URL}/auth/register", json=user)
 ```

 In both files, we're using the same endpoint.
-If we need to modify this endpoint or the base URL, we would have to update all references to it — a tedious and error-prone task.
+If we need to modify this endpoint or the base URL, we would have to update all references to it: a tedious and error-prone task.

 To avoid this, we can employ the concept of **interfaces**.